AUTISTIC INTELLIGENCE

 Savant syndrome

-is a rare condition in which someone with significant mental disabilities demonstrates certain abilities far in excess of average.
+is a rare condition in which someone with significant mental disabilities demonstrates specific abilities far above average.
 The skills that savants excel at are generally related to memory.
-This may include rapid calculation, artistic ability, map making, or musical ability.
+This may include rapid calculation, artistic, map-making, or musical ability.
 Usually, only one exceptional skill is present.

-Those with the condition generally have a neurodevelopmental disorder such as autism spectrum disorder or a brain injury.
+Those with the condition generally have a neurodevelopmental disorder, such as autism spectrum disorder or a brain injury.
 About half of the cases are associated with autism, and these individuals may be known as “autistic savants”.
-While the condition usually becomes apparent in childhood, some cases develop later in life.
+While the condition usually becomes apparent in childhood, some develop later.
 It is not recognized as a mental disorder within the DSM-5.

 Savant syndrome is estimated to affect around one in a million people.
 The condition affects more males than females, at a ratio of 6:1.
-The first medical account of the condition was in 1783.
+The first medical account was in 1783.
 Among those with autism, 1 in 10 to 1 in 200 have savant syndrome to some degree.
-It is estimated that there are fewer than a hundred savants with extraordinary skills currently living.
+It is estimated that fewer than a hundred savants with extraordinary skills are currently living.

 Signs and Symptoms

 Calendrical Savants.
-A calendrical savant is someone who – despite having an intellectual disability – can name the day of the week of a date, or vice versa, on a limited range of decades or certain millennia.
-The rarity of human calendar calculators is possibly due to the lack of motivation to develop such skills among the general population, although mathematicians have developed formulas that allow them to obtain similar skills.
+A calendrical savant is someone who, despite having an intellectual disability, can name the day of the week of a date, or vice versa, on a limited range of decades or certain millennia.
+The rarity of human calendar calculators is likely due to the lack of motivation to develop such skills among the general population.
+However, mathematicians have developed formulas that allow them to obtain similar skills.
 Calendrical savants, on the other hand, may not be prone to invest in socially engaging skills.

 Mechanism

 PsychologicaL.
-No widely accepted cognitive theory explains savants’ combination of talent and deficit.
+No widely accepted cognitive theory explains the savants’ combination of talent and deficit.
 It has been suggested that individuals with autism are biased toward detail-focused processing and that this cognitive style predisposes individuals either with or without autism to savant talents.
 Another hypothesis is that savants hyper-systemize, thereby giving an impression of talent.
-Hyper-systemizing is an extreme state in the empathizing–systemizing theory that classifies people based on their skills in empathizing with others versus systemizing facts about the external world, the attention to detail of savants is a consequence of enhanced perception or sensory hypersensitivity in these unique individuals.
-It has also been confirmed that some savants operate by directly accessing low-level, less-processed information that exists in all human brains that is not normally available to conscious awareness.
+Hyper-systemizing is an extreme state in the empathizing–systemizing theory that classifies people based on their skills in empathizing with others versus systemizing facts about the external world.
+The attention to detail of savants is a consequence of enhanced perception or sensory hypersensitivity in these unique individuals.
+It has also been confirmed that some savants operate by directly accessing low-level, less-processed information in all human brains that is not ordinarily available to conscious awareness.

 Neurological.
 In some cases, savant syndrome can be induced following severe head trauma to the left anterior temporal lobe.
-Savant syndrome has been artificially replicated using transcranial magnetic stimulation to temporarily disable this area of the brain.
+Savant syndrome has been artificially replicated using transcranial magnetic stimulation to disable this brain area temporarily.

 ♦ Kim Peek.

-Rainman, the 1988 film in which Dustin Hoffman plays a savant named Raymond Babbitt who can memorize phone books and count toothpicks at a glance.
-Autism was thought to be rare and exotic and savants like Raymond were even rarer than that.
+Rainman is the 1988 film in which Dustin Hoffman plays a savant named Raymond Babbitt who can memorize phone books and count toothpicks at a glance.
+Autism was thought to be rare and exotic, and savants like Raymond were even rarer than that.

 Kim Peek had been born with cranial bones that had failed to fuse properly in the womb, so at birth, part of his cortical tissue protruded through a baseball-sized blister at the back of his head.
 His brain also lacked a corpus callosum, the thick bundle of white matter that usually coordinates communication between the left and right hemispheres.
 A doctor told his parents that he was hopelessly retarded and belonged in an institution.
 But his parents refused.

 As an infant, Peek began developing extraordinary cognitive capacities.
-By 18 months, he was memorizing every book his parents read to him, word for word.
-At three, he was able to look up words in the dictionary and sound them out phonetically.
+By 18 months, he had memorized every book his parents read him, word for word.
+At three, he could look up words in the dictionary and sound them out phonetically.
 He was equally adept with numbers.
-He would read telephone books for fun and total up numbers on passing license plates.
+He read telephone books for fun and total numbers on passing license plates.
 He has read some 12,000 books and remembers everything about them.
-He was eventually able to read two pages of a book simultaneously – one with his right eye and one with his left – even if they were held upside down or reflected in a mirror.
+He could eventually read two pages of a book simultaneously – one with his right eye and one with his left – even if they were held upside down or reflected in a mirror.
 When he finally learned to shave, he would close his eyes in front of the mirror because he couldn’t stand seeing the sides of his face reversed.

-Kim can recall facts and trivia from 15 subject areas from history to geography to sports.
-Tell him a date, and Kim can tell you what day of the week it is.
+Kim can recall facts and trivia from 15 subjects, from history to geography to sports.
+If you tell him a date, he can tell you what day of the week it is.

-Yet he was severely disabled, was unable to dress himself, cannot button his shirt, or attend to many of his basic needs without help.
+Yet he was severely disabled, was unable to dress himself, could not button his shirt, or attend to many of his basic needs without help.
 He tests well below average on a general IQ test.

 To his parents and a small circle of friends, Peek was an eccentric marvel who spent most of his time alone in his room.
-To Morrow, he seemed like an extraordinary protagonist in search of a plot.
-He came up with the script for Rain Man, United Pictures was excited to make the movie and Dustin Hoffman loved the script.
+To Morrow, he seemed like an extraordinary protagonist searching for a plot.
+He came up with the script for Rain Man, United Artists was excited to make the movie, and Dustin Hoffman loved the script.

-Since the movie Rain Man came out, Kim and his father have been traveling across the country for appearances.
-The interaction turns out to be beneficial for him, as he becomes less shy and more confident.
+Since the movie Rain Man, Kim and his father have been travelling across the country for appearances, and the interaction benefits him, as he becomes less shy and more confident.

 ♦ The Finn Twins.

-Oliver Sachs was a neurologist who was a precise observer of the world.
+Oliver Sacks was a neurologist who was a precise observer of the world.
 He met a pair of identical twins named George and Charles Finn who had been variously diagnosed as autistic, schizophrenic, and mentally retarded.
-“Give me a date!”, they would cry in unison, and they would instantly calculate the day of the week for any date in a multiple-thousand-year span.
+“Give me a date!” they would cry in unison, instantly calculating the day of the week for any date in a multiple-thousand-year span.
 As they executed these seemingly impossible cognitions, they would focus their attention inward – their eyes darting back and forth behind thick glasses.

 They would enjoy conversations that consisted solely of numbers.
-George would utter a string of digits, and Charles would turn them over in his mind and nod; then Charles would reply in a similar fashion, and George would smile approvingly.
+George would utter a string of digits, and Charles would turn them over in his mind and nod; then Charles would reply similarly, and George would smile approvingly.
 Sacks was shocked that the twins were instantly calculating six-digit prime numbers, a feat that even a computer would have found difficult to pull off at the time.
 Consulting a book of prime number tables, he casually dropped an eight-digit prime into the conversation.
 Surprised and delighted, they had no problem and raised him with even longer primes.
-Yet George and Charles were incapable of performing simple multiplication, reading, or even tying their own shoes.
+Yet George and Charles could not perform simple multiplication, reading, or tying their shoes.

 ♦ Leslie Lemke.
 Leslie Lemke didn’t have a great start in life.
-He was born with severe birth defects that required doctors to remove his eyes.
-His own mother gave him up for adoption, and a nurse named May Lemke (who at the time was 52 and was raising 5 children of her own) adopted him when he was six months old.
+He was born with severe congenital disabilities that required doctors to remove his eyes.
+His mother gave him up for adoption, and a nurse named May Lemke (who at the time was 52 and was raising five children of her own) adopted him when he was six months old.

-As a young child, Leslie had to be force-fed to teach him how to swallow.
+Leslie had to be force-fed as a young child to teach him how to swallow.
 He could not stand until he was 12.
-At 15, Leslie finally learned how to walk (May had to strap his fragile body to hers to teach him, step by step, how to walk).
+At 15, Leslie finally learned how to walk (May had to strap his fragile body to hers to teach him, step by step).

-At 16 years of age, Leslie Lemke bloomed.
+At 16, Leslie Lemke blossomed.
 In the middle of one night, May woke up to find Leslie playing Tchaikovsky’s Piano Concerto No. 1.
-Leslie, who has no classical music training, was playing the piece flawlessly after hearing it just once earlier on the television.
+Leslie, who had no classical music training, played the piece flawlessly after hearing it just once earlier on television.

 From then on, Leslie began playing all styles of music from ragtime to classical.
-Like the Tchaikovsky piece, he only has to hear the music once in order to play it again perfectly.
-He became famous after being portrayed in national television shows.
-Before his health started to deteriorate, Leslie gave many concerts around the world.
+Like the Tchaikovsky piece, he only has to hear the music once to play it again perfectly.
+He became famous after being portrayed on national television shows.
+Before his health started to deteriorate, Leslie gave many concerts worldwide.

 ♦ Alonzo Clemons.
 As a toddler, Alonzo suffered a head injury in an accident that changed his life.
-He can’t feed himself or tie his shoelaces, but he can sculpt.
-And boy, can he sculpt: after seeing only a fleeting image of an animal on a TV screen, Alonzo could sculpt a perfect 3D figure of it, correct in each and every detail right down to the muscle fibres.
+He can’t feed himself or tie his shoelaces, but can sculpt.
+And boy, can he sculpt: after seeing only a fleeting image of an animal on a TV screen, Alonzo could sculpt a perfect 3D figure of it, correct every detail down to the muscle fibres.

 ♦ Gottfried Mind: